-- Logistics Costs: A majority of the customers consider safe and timely shipping of their purchases as an essential criterion for rating a service.
+- Logistics Costs: A majority of customers consider safe and timely shipping of their purchases as an essential criterion for rating a service.
 Everything boils down to nothing if the product they ordered arrives in pieces or is ruined.
 But logistics doesn’t only mean shipping the product from the warehouses to the customer.
-It embraces many layers that add to the logistics costs.
+It embraces many layers that add to the eCommerce logistics costs.

-- What are eCommerce logistics?
+- What is eCommerce logistics?

-- What are the costs associated with eCommerce logistics?
+- What are the Costs Associated with eCommerce logistics?

-- Reduce Logistics Cost FAQs
+- Reduce Logistics Cost FAQs (Frequently Asked Questions)

-What are eCommerce logistics?
+What is eCommerce logistics?

 Customers shopping in an online store add their liked items to the cart and head to the payment gateway.
 However, when they see the details like the expected delivery date or any additional costs associated with the logistics, they tend to abandon the cart midway.
 Similarly, if the returns take time to process, the customers tend to change their brand preferences.